 Clarkson Fund Co-Chairs

 Amy Castronova, Class of 2004, and David Tromp, Class of 1997, serve as the Co-Chairs of the Clarkson Fund.
 In their roles, Castronova and Tromp work with the University to develop new strategies to increase alumni participation and unrestricted gifts raised in support of the Clarkson Fund.

 As a current University trustee, Castronova serves as liaison between the Clarkson Fund and the Board of Trustees Institutional Advancement Committee.
 She serves on several University committees, including Trusteeship, Alumni, Student Affairs and Marketing.
 Prior to becoming a trustee, Castronova was a member of the Clarkson Alumni Council and served as an alumni admission volunteer for the Leadership and Achievement Mentor Program.
 In 2009, she received the Woodstock Award.
 She received a B.S. in Interdisciplinary Engineering & Management from Clarkson with a minor in professional communications.
 While at Clarkson, Castronova was a member of the women’s club ice hockey and soccer teams.
 She was also president of Delta Zeta sorority and a member of Phalanx Honor Society.
 She is currently president and owner of Novatek Communications Inc., a technical communications company that helps medical device manufacturers launch new medical devices, with content for documentation and learning.
 Castronova resides in Webster, N.Y.

 The Clarkson Fund, the University’s unrestricted annual giving program, provides opportunities for alumni to support their alma mater at all giving levels.
 Unrestricted gifts to the Clarkson Fund help provide necessary resources that make an immediate impact upon today’s students so that they can receive the best possible education.
-Last fiscal year (July 1, 2013-June 30, 2014), more than 6,000 alumni, parents and friends contributed more than $2.78 million – an all-time Clarkson Fund record!
+Last fiscal year (July 1, 2015-June 30, 2016), more than 5,800 alumni, parents and friends contributed more than $2.7 million to the Fund!